Business Profile

 Since then, I’ve led a wide-reaching transformation at Heritage Malta, drawing on more than 20 years of cross-disciplinary experience.
 This transformation has included strategic restructuring, rebranding, and a clear commitment to accessibility, operational excellence, and community impact.

-As we look to the future, our focus remains clear: to preserve, promote, and share Malta’s cultural heritage with both local and global audiences, ensuring it continues to be, as our motto proudly states, ‘Part of Us’.
+In 2026, Heritage Malta is determined to keep building on this momentum.
+With ambitious projects, renewed spaces, and a vision that celebrates heritage as a living force, Heritage Malta is ready to lead the country into a future where our past continues to inspire, connect, and enrich us all.
+Our focus remains clear: to preserve, promote, and share Malta’s cultural heritage with both local and global audiences, ensuring it continues to be, as our motto proudly states, ‘Part of Us’.